Napped: The Right To Remain Rested

 Meet the Guests:

-- Dom Chatterjee is a meditation and yoga teacher of South Asian descent and the community organizer behind Rest for Resistance.
+- Dom Chatterjee, meditation and yoga teacher of South Asian descent and the community organizer behind Rest for Resistance, discusses the relationship between community and rest

-- Fannie Sosa is an artist and co-creator of Black Power Naps, a sculptural installation and curatorial initiative.
+- Fannie Sosa, artist and co-creator of Black Power Naps, a sculptural installation and curatorial initiative, shares the history and philosophy behind their art

-- Navild Acosta is an artist and co-creator of Black Power Naps.
+- Navild Acosta, artist and co-creator of Black Power Naps, gets into the cultural roots of his art